 Dr. Daniel Fuller, BSc (Kin) & MSc (Kin) University of Saskatchewan, PhD (Public Health) Université de Montréal

-- Daniel Fuller is a Canada Research Chair in Population Physical Activity and Principal Investigator on the INTERACT team.
+- Dr. Fuller is a Canada Research Chair in Population Physical Activity and Principal Investigator on the INTERACT team.
 His research is focused on using wearable technologies to study physical activity, transportation interventions, and equity in urban spaces.
 He focuses his methodological work on methods for natural experiments, and machine learning.
-Dan is the Neighbourhood Factors Team co-lead of the Canadian Urban Environmental Health (CANUE) Research Consortium.
+Dr. Fuller is the Neighbourhood Factors Team co-lead of the Canadian Urban Environmental Health (CANUE) Research Consortium.

 Dr. Erin McGowan, B.Sc.(Hons) Ottawa, M.Sc.
 Memorial, PhD Western